-- The Headteacher will make the decision whether to open the school in the event of adverse weather and to consider remote learning. - The Caretaker / Site Manager is responsible for clearing snow and gritting suitable pathways to allow access to the school site.
+- The Headteacher will decide whether to open the school in the event of adverse weather and to consider remote learning. - The Caretaker/Site Manager is responsible for clearing snow and gritting suitable pathways to allow access to the school site.